yxtay/python-project-template/README.md

 ## Features

-- environment, packages and dependency management
+- environment and dependency management
+  - environment management with Conda
+  - dependency management with Poetry
 - continuous integration
-  - code formatting with isort and black
+  - code formatting with isort and Black
-  - code linting with isort, black, flake8 and mypy
+  - code linting with isort, Black, Flake8 and Mypy
   - unit tests with pytest
   - pre-commit hooks
 - application
   - logging with standard logging and python-json-logger
   - configuration with standard configparser, python-dotenv and pydantic
-  - command line with typer
+  - command line with Typer
-  - web service with fastapi, uvicorn and gunicorn
+  - web service with FastAPI, Uvicorn and Gunicorn
-  - commands managed with make
+  - commands managed with Make
 - deployment with Docker

-## Environment, package and dependency management
+## Environment and dependency management

 Use Conda to create a virtual environment and activate it for the project.